Many customers credit Cox cable internet for being fast and reliable—but pricing and customer service could be better.

 Cox is relatively reliable with surprisingly fast speeds.
 It's not the best value unless you bundle certain services, and it also needs some customer service improvement.
 But it’s well worth signing up for a Cox internet plan if you can’t get fiber in your area and you need faster and more reliable speeds than 5G home internet.

 To get a full picture of the Cox experience, I talked to Cox customers around the country (including quite a few from Tulsa—as the Tulsa subreddit was very responsive to my questions).
-Some folks said they’re satisfied or mostly satisfied with Cox as a provider.
+Folks told me:

 Isaac Chandler, an e-sports lounge manager who lives in Tulsa, Oklahoma, isn't in love with his Cox service.
 He feels the price is inflated for what he’s getting, and he’s experienced frequent-enough slowdowns and outages that he doesn’t find the service super reliable.
 But he’s still largely positive about the internet service.